 To get detailed information about typical jobs within the sector – including day-to-day activities, the qualifications you need and what you might expect to earn – visit the Prospects careers website.
 For IT sector news, analysis and information visit www.computing.co.uk, and for trends in recruitment visit IT Jobs Watch.
-You can also explore the e-Skills labour market research report Technology Insights 2012, available for each of the UK nation states.
 If you live in Ireland, the IT and telecoms area of the GradIreland website is a good place to start.

 How the OU can help

 OU IT and computing graduates are highly regarded by employers for their ambition, drive, time management and organisational skills, and the ability to:

 - put together reasoned arguments and question assumptions

 - be effective communicators, capable of team working

 - understand the essential facts, principles, concepts, theories and techniques associated with the technology of computers and digital communication systems